 Make a trip to the dry cleaners with any business clothes that need to be cleaned.
 Add picking up the dry cleaning the day before your trip to your list.
-This way you'll avoid feeling frustrated while packing!
+This way you'll avoid feeling frustrated while packing for a business trip!

 Check if You'll Need Out-of-Town Medical Insurance

 Check with your medical insurance carrier or read your insurance policy to determine what your medical options are in the event of an out-of-town emergency.
 Many insurance companies require that you notify them within 24 hours of using an out-of-town emergency room or urgent care center in order to cover the claim.

 Alert Your Bank and Credit Card Companies